Close Menu

 In order for the SSA to pay you benefits for your spinal condition, they first decide if you meet the SSA’s rules:

-• Finally, your scoliosis must last or be expected to last at least one year.
+- Finally, your medical condition must last or be expected to last at least one year.
 Or, it must be expected to result in death.

-Additionally, you may be found disabled by meeting or equalling an SSA listing.
-Sometimes, the SSA’s list of disabilities is called the “Blue Book.”
-SSA’s listing, unfortunately, does not contain a specific listing for scoliosis.
+Additionally, you may be paid benefits because your back condition meets or equals an SSA listing.
+Sometimes, the SSA’s list of medical conditions is called the “Blue Book.”
+SSA’s rules, unfortunately, do not contain a specific listing for scoliosis.

-Likewise, if a curvature of the child’s skeletal spine is under continuing surgical management, the SSA will look at it under SSA listing 101.21.
-Because scoliosis does not meet a listing, the SSA looks at the condition under equalling the listing.
-See the Code of Federal Regulations under 20 C.F.R. § 416.926 for an explanation of what “equalling the listing” means.
+Likewise, if a curvature of the child’s spine is under ongoing surgical management, then the SSA will use SSA listing 101.21.
+Because scoliosis does not meet a listing, the SSA decides whether it “equals” a listing.
+See the Code of Federal Regulations under 20 C.F.R. § 416.926 for an explanation of what it means to “equal” a listing.

 DOES YOUR SCOLIOSIS EQUAL LISTING 1.15 ?

-The SSA uses listing 1.15 to evaluate whether or not your scoliosis “equals” a listing.
-However, other listings can also be used to evaluate scoliosis.
+The SSA uses listing 1.15 to decide whether or not your scoliosis “equals” a listing.
+However, another listing can also be used to look at scoliosis.
 For example, the SSA can pay you benefits under its listing for inflammatory arthritis if you have degenerative scoliosis.

-1.15 Disorders of the skeletal spine resulting in compromise of a nerve root, documented by A, B, C, and D:
+1.15 Disorders of the spine resulting in compromise of a nerve root, as found in A, B, C, and D:

 AND